-The last time we traveled with our son was when he was about 8 months old.
-We normally travel about once a year and thought we were quite experience at the point we brought our child with us.
+The last time we travelled with our son was when he was about 8 months old.
+We normally travel about once a year and thought we were quite experienced at the point we brought our child with us.

-But, traveling with children is a whole different ball park.
+But, travelling with children is a whole different ballpark.

 Reality Check 1: You will not be able to enjoy a movie or your meal.